 FALSE: Atopic dermatitis is a chronic form of eczema, which, in some cases, may be severe.
 Many people assume their atopic dermatitis is only a skin condition and only need to treat the obvious signs and symptoms.
 What they may not realize is that they have an immunological disease that originates in part within the body.

-I only need to concentrate on preventing flare-ups of my atopic dermatitis.
+I only need to concentrate on preventing the flare-ups of atopic dermatitis.

-FALSE: Atopic dermatitis must be treated continuously, that means even when your skin looks normal.
+FALSE: Atopic dermatitis may need to be treated proactively, even when the skin of you or your love one looks normal.

-When my skin is clear, atopic dermatitis is gone.
+When skin is clear, atopic dermatitis is gone.

-FALSE: Atopic dermatitis is an ever-present disease whose symptoms are treated at the surface but whose cause — inflammation — remains underneath.
+FALSE: Atopic dermatitis is a disease where inflammation may be present under the skin even when there are no visible symptoms on the skin.
 So, even when skin is clear and looks rash-free, the underlying inflammation may still be active and waiting to return.